Get help now Make a donation

 • Run user testing sessions with users with accessibility needs

-If you have feedback about using the Mind website, we’d love to hear it!
+If you have feedback about using the Mind website, we’d love to hear it.
 If you’ve experienced any accessibility challenges, let us know.
 This will help us improve the website for everyone.

 Our digital team will review your feedback.
 And if we need to respond, we’ll try to get back to you in 5 days.

-If you’ve made a complaint to us, and you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Get in touch